Mmaz1988/xleplusglue-client/README.md

 ## Running locally

 Download code from github, navigate to the directory, run "npm install" to install dependencies, then run "ng serve" to start the server.
 Navigate to "http://localhost:4200/
+To run npm install you need to have node.js installed on your machine.
+You can download it from https://nodejs.org/en/download/.